gambol99/kubernetes-platform/addons/kustomize/README.md

 # Kustomize Addons

-This directory contains the kustomize manifests for the open source and cloud specific addons.
+This directory contains the kustomize manifests for the open source and cloud specific add-ons.

 ## Kustomize Entry Format